AdobeDocs/experience-platform.en/help/destinations/catalog/crm/zendesk.md

 >[!IMPORTANT]
 >
->The target mapping for Identity: `email` and one of either target mappings for `Last Name` or `Name` are mandatory.
-If you miss mapping `Last Name` or `Name` the [!DNL Zendesk] API does not respond with any error and any attribute value passed is ignored.
+>The Identity: `email` is mandatory to update a contact and if you miss mapping `Last Name` the [!DNL Zendesk] API does not respond with any error and any attribute value passed to be updated is ignored.

 When you are finished providing the mappings for your destination connection, select **[!UICONTROL Next]**.